Parameter Widgets#

 By a param-valued, we will mean an alg-expr string that simply names a single

 parameter.
-For example, after importing a parameter under local name x
+For example, after importing a parameter under local name x, then

 Tip